imagekitio/docs-keep-a-changelog/media-library/overview/draft-assets.md

 Draft or unpublished assets are files and file versions that can only be accessed via the media library, and their public URLs are not accessible outside of the media library.
 This feature is useful when you want to upload files to ImageKit but do not want to make them publicly accessible.
 For example, you can upload files in a draft state and then use them in your application only when you are ready to publish them.

 ImageKit allows you to upload files in draft or unpublished states.
 You can also change the state of any file and its versions that are already present in the media library to draft.
-You can check the published or draft status of a file on the file detail page.
+You can check the published or draft status of a file on its detail page.

 ![Published or draft status of a file (detail page)](<../../.gitbook/assets/published-draft-status.png>)